brophdawg11/vue-dummy-mono-repo/README.md

 This adds a few new features that you mind useful when creating robust open-source Vue components (all of which you are welcome to change once your fork for your own purposes):

 * Code linting via [`eslint`](https://eslint.org/)
-  * Leverages the [AirBnb ESLint Config](https://github.com/airbnb/javascript) via the [`eslint-config-airbnb-base`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base( plugin)
+  * Leverages the [AirBnb ESLint Config](https://github.com/airbnb/javascript) via the [`eslint-config-airbnb-base`](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) plugin
   * Adds the [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue) plugin with the "recommended" settings
   * Configured via [`.eslintrc.js`](./.eslintrc.js)
 * Unit testing via [`jest`](https://jestjs.io/) and [`@vue/test-utils`](https://vue-test-utils.vuejs.org)